jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 ##### Response type

-The response type is where you define the body of the response.
+The response type is where you define the body (i.e. the content) of the response.

-By convention, most requests result in returning a body, except for some DELETE requests.
+By convention, typically, most requests result in returning a body, except for some DELETE requests.

-> However, there are some common exceptions to this rule.
-For example, when you logically "cancel" a booking for a car you might decide to use the DELETE method for this operation, AND you might also decide to return a representation of the booking that is now canceled.
+> However, there are some common exceptions to this convention.
 >
+> For example, when you logically "cancel" a booking for a car you might decide to use the DELETE method for this operation, AND you might also decide to return a representation of the booking that is now canceled.
+>
 > Strictly speaking, this operation could/should be defined using the PUTPATCH  method instead, as it actually changes the state of the booking, instead of deleting it from existence.
 >
 > When deleting from existence, there is likely to be no content in the response

-Most responses will be defined as deriving from the `IWebResponse` interface, which is simply a marker interface.
+All responses must be defined as deriving from the `IWebResponse` interface, which is simply a marker interface.

 An example response type would be: